arpit0498/js_practice/README.md

 ### Q18:Add a input field.
 Insert a sentence.
 Now create a button.
 On clicking the button, highlight the word in the sentence with most number of characters

 <a href="./18. max_word_in_sentence/vanillaJS/">solution</a>

+### Q19: Create a Password checker App.
+If the length of the password is odd, the text should be displayed in red and if it is even, display in green colour
+<a href="./19.password_even_odd/">solution</a>